susam/dotfiles/docs/debian-setup.md

 Configure sudo
 --------------

  1. Open *Terminal* and log in as root with `su` command.

  2. Install sudo

         apt-get update
         apt-get install sudo

+    Note: This step does not seem to be required since Debian 10 (buster).
+The `sudo` command is installed by default since this version.

  3. Add desktop user to the sudo group.